smchughinfo/csharpcolorspaceconverter/readme.md

 **ABOUT**

- Over the years I've had to keep going back to easyrgb.com to lookup these conversions[[1]](https://github.com/smchughinfo/color)[[2]](https://github.com/smchughinfo/resilientalgorithm) so I decided to put them into a repository.
+ Over the years I've had to keep going back to easyrgb.com to lookup these conversions so I decided to put them into a repository.